logdog/LearnDrake/pendulum/README.md

     doc_units: Newton-meters
     default_value: 0.0
 ```
-Next, we add the pendulum to the builder, and connect the zero output from the `ConstantVectorSource` to the input of the pendulum.
+Next, we add the pendulum to the builder and connect the zero output from the `ConstantVectorSource` to the input of the pendulum.
 Then, a `SceneGraph` is created, and the `PendulumGeometry` is added to the builder.
 Finally, the `DrakeVisualizerd` is added to the builder, and the `diagram` is built.
 Note that `DrakeVisualizerd` is a short-hand for the `DrakeVisualizer` class when using a `double` scalar type.
 ```c++
 // drake/geometry/drake_visualizer.h
 using DrakeVisualizerd = DrakeVisualizer<double>;